Table of content

 • Showcase awards and certification that your business have received,

-• Invite influencers or industry thought leader to talk about your studies or collaborate for social media event.
+• Invite influencers or industry thought leaders to talk about your studies or collaborate for social media events.

 • Use social proof like testimonials by students on your ad copy.